Full mad families of vector spaces and two local Ramsey theories: Introduction

 \begin{theorem} There exists a completely separable mad family of block subspaces. \end{theorem}

-Our constructions for Theorem \ref{thm:main.full.mad.family} and \ref{thm:cs.mad.family} utilises various results from the local Ramsey theory of block subspaces developed by Smythe in \cite{S18} and \cite{S19}, along with a few additional results that we shall prove.
+Our constructions for Theorem \ref{thm:main.full.mad.family} and \ref{thm:cs.mad.family} utilise various results from the local Ramsey theory of block subspaces developed by Smythe in \cite{S18} and \cite{S19}, along with a few additional results that we shall prove.
+The non-requirement of additional set-theoretic hypothesis is a result of the $\ZFC$ inequality $\non(\M) \leq \avec$ by Smythe in \cite{S19}.
+Since $\frak{s} \leq \non(\M)$ holds in $\ZFC$, the vector space variant of the inequality $\frak{s} \leq \frak{a}$, i.e. $\frak{s} \leq \avec$, is also a $\ZFC$ inequality.
+Readers may also refer to \cite{Rag09} and \cite{Rag10} for more constructions of mad families in $[\omega]^\omega$ involving the cardinal invariant $\non(\M)$.

 The second part in this paper addresses the existence of full mad families of block subspaces over $\mathbb{F}_2$ in Solovay's model.
-We utilise the abstract Mathias forcing developed by Di Prisco-Mijares-Nieto in \cite{DMN15} - the abstract Mathias forcing was developed to expand the local Ramsey theory of $[\omega]^\omega$ to topological Ramsey spaces (i.e. closed triples $(\cal{R},\leq,r)$ satisfying the axioms \textbf{A1}-\textbf{A4} introduced by Todor\v{c}evi\'{c} in \cite{T10}).
-For example, if $E$ is a countable vector space over $\mathbb{F}_2$, then the pigeonhole principle holds, so it is a topological Ramsey space.
+We utilise the abstract Mathias forcing developed by Di Prisco--Mijares--Nieto in \cite{DMN15} --- the abstract Mathias forcing was developed to expand the local Ramsey theory of $[\omega]^\omega$ to topological Ramsey spaces (i.e. closed triples $(\cal{R},\leq,r)$ satisfying the axioms \textbf{A1}-\textbf{A4} introduced by Todor\v{c}evi\'{c} in \cite{T10}).

+If $E$ is a countable vector space over $\mathbb{F}_2$, then the pigeonhole principle holds, so $(E^{[\infty]},\leq,r)$ is a topological Ramsey space.
+By identifying vectors in $E$ with their supports, this topological Ramsey space coincides with Hindman's space $(\FIN^{[\infty]},\leq,r)$ studied in \cite{B87}.
+Filters in $\FIN^{[\infty]}$ have been studied by Blass in \cite{B87}, and are known as \emph{ordered-union ultrafilters}.
+Additional overlaps between Blass' theory of ordered-union ultrafilters and Smythe's theory of filters in \cite{S18} and \cite{S23} include the notion of \emph{stable} ordered-union ultrafilters, which in Smythe's terminology is known as a full (p)-filter.
+This allows us to study the local Ramsey theory of infinite block sequences in $E$ from the following perspectives: \begin{enumerate} \item Abstract local Ramsey theory by Di Prisco--Mijares--Nieto in \cite{DMN15}.